 The Institut Pasteur is a globally recognized leader in infectious diseases, microbiology and immunology.
 Other avenues of investigation include cancer, genetic and neurodegenerative diseases, genomics and developmental biology.
 This research aims to expand our knowledge of the living world in a bid to lay the foundations for new prevention strategies and novel therapeutics.

 The use of animal models for biomedical research is part of the scientific process that takes place prior to research on human subjects, but it raises legitimate concerns among the general public.
-The French Ministry of Higher Education, Research and Innovation (MESRI) and the Parliamentary Office for the Assessment of Scientific and Technological Choices (OPECST) recently launched a period of scientific and ethical reflection to monitor changing perceptions on this topic in society and among the communities affected.
+The French Ministry of Higher Education, Research and Innovation (MESRI) and the Parliamentary Office for the Assessment of Scientific and Technological Choices (OPECST) launched a period of scientific and ethical reflection to monitor changing perceptions on this topic in society and among the communities affected.

 Research using animals has resulted in major advances in our understanding of biology and contributed to the development of virtually all types of treatment used in medical and veterinary practice today.